Mass: Origin

 In theoretical physics, a mass generation mechanism is a theory which attempts to explain the origin of mass from the most fundamental laws of physics.
 To date, a number of different models have been proposed which advocate different views of the origin of mass.
 The problem is complicated by the fact that the notion of mass is strongly related to the gravitational interaction but a theory of the latter has not been yet reconciled with the currently popular model of particle physics, known as the Standard Model.

 Pre-Newtonian concepts

 Weight as an amount

 The concept of amount is very old and predates recorded history.
+The concept of "weight" would incorporate "amount" and acquire a double meaning that was not clearly recognized as such.

 Humans, at some early era, realized that the weight of a collection of similar objects was directly proportional to the number of objects in the collection:

 where W is the weight of the collection of similar objects and n is the number of objects in the collection.
 Proportionality, by definition, implies that two values have a constant ratio: